-(4) Restricted Stock Award
+(4) Restricted Stock Awards

-The amount shown in the table under column (i) represents the number of shares of restricted stock granted to Richard Johnson on May 25, 2010 under the 2007 Stock Incentive Plan.
-The award will fully vest on May 25, 2013 provided that he remains employed by the Company through the vesting date.
-Mr. Johnson has the right to receive all regular cash dividends payable after the date of grant to all record holders of our Common Stock.
+The amount shown in the table under column (i) represents the number of shares of restricted stock granted to the named executives in 2011 under the 2007 Stock Incentive Plan.
+For Mr. Hicks, the award will fully vest on March 23, 2014, provided he remains employed as Chief Executive Officer of the Company through the vesting date.
+For Ms. Peters and Messrs.
+Johnson and McHugh, the awards will fully vest on June 30, 2014, provided they remain employed by the Company through the vesting date.
+Each of these executives has the right to receive all regular cash dividends payable after the date of grant to all record holders of our Common Stock.
 The grant date fair value of the restricted stock award shown in column (l) includes expected dividend payments on the shares.